opea-project/GenAIExamples/CodeGen/README.md

 docker compose -f docker_compose.yaml up -d
 ```

-Notice that the released gaudi docker image is compatible with `Habana Driver 1.16.x`.
+> Notice: Currently only the <b>Habana Driver 1.16.x</b> is supported for Gaudi.

-If your version of `Habana Driver < 1.16.0`, Please refer to the [Gaudi Guide](./docker/gaudi/README.md) to build docker images from source.
+Please refer to the [Gaudi Guide](./docker/gaudi/README.md) to build docker images from source.

 ### Deploy CodeGen on Xeon